AWS Big Data Blog

 Task nodes don’t run HDFS, which makes them perfect for aggressively scaling with a dynamic job.
 When your Hadoop task has spikes of work between periods of downtime, this is the node type that you want to use.

 You can set up task nodes with a very aggressive auto scaling policy, and they can be scaled up or down easily.
-If you don’t need HDFS space, you can use task nodes in your cluster.
+If you don’t need HDFS space, you can use more task nodes in your cluster with one minimum core node.

 Using Spot Instances

-Automatic scaling is a perfect time to use EMR Spot Instance types.
+You can leverage Spot Instance types in EMR Automatic scaling for workloads that can retrigger from the checkpoints with handling the spot interruptions.
 The tendency of Spot Instances to disappear and reappear makes them perfect for task nodes.
-Because these task nodes are already used to scale in and out aggressively, Spot Instances can have very little disadvantage here.
+Because these task nodes are already used to scale in and out aggressively, Spot Instances can have very little disadvantage in terms of spot interruptions.
 However, for time-sensitive Hadoop tasks, On-Demand Instances might be prioritized for the guaranteed availability.

 Scale-in vs. scale-out policies for core nodes